GmodNET/GmodDotNet/README.md

 ### Nightly builds

 You can find latest nightly builds GmodDotNet runtime at http://nightly.gmodnet.xyz/.
-To use nightly NuGet packages connect to our nightly NuGet feed: https://dev.azure.com/GmodNET/gmodnet-artifacts/_packaging?_a=feed&feed=gmodnet-packages.
+To use nightly NuGet packages connect to [our nightly NuGet feed](https://dev.azure.com/GmodNET/gmodnet-artifacts/_packaging?_a=feed&feed=gmodnet-packages).

 ## Installation and usage